Student loan forgiveness is politically popular. But not all Democrats are on board

 Despite pushback from Republicans and some Democrats, Perry says youth voter turnout due to debt forgiveness will make a critical difference in the election.
 And he adds the argument that forgiving student loan debt is "unfair" likely won't cause voters to flip on a candidate.

-"It certainly energizes young people and people with student loan debt, which includes many Republicans.
-I think this will have more of a unifying effect than any negative politics consequences he'll face," Perry said.
+"It certainly energizes young people and people with student loan debt, which also includes many Republicans.
+I think this will have more of a unifying effect than any negative politics consequences he may face," Perry said.

 "Overall, it's a political win for Biden because he's delivering on his promises, he has a chance to pick up on some moderate Republicans who have debt. ...
 This is a universal issue."